marczz/unix_memo/source/ssh.rst

 You can consult a list of `Summary of keylength recommendations of well-known security organizations <https://www.keylength.com/>`_

-If you wantto explore thie keylength topic you have first to understand why `symmetric cryptography have smaller key than asymmetric cryptography
+If you wantto explore the keylength topic you have first to understand why `symmetric cryptography have smaller key than asymmetric cryptography
 <https://blog.cloudflare.com/why-are-some-keys-small/>`_.